SoMa-Project/ec_grasp_planner/README.md

 handarm_type should match your specific robot/hand combination, i.e. RBOHand2Kuka for the rbo hand mounted omn the KUKA iiwa.
 The value must match one of the class names in handarm_parameters.py.

 object_heuristic_function should be one of {Random, Deterministic, Probabilistic}.
 This parameter selects one of the three heuristic functions for multi-object and multi-EC selection.
-The planner assumes that all EC are exploitable for all EC.
+The planner assumes that all EC are exploitable for all objects.
 The multi-object-EC heuristics are:
-- Random: independent of the heuristic value for object-ec tuple one object and one EC is randomly selected
+- Random: select one object-EC-pair randomly, independent of heuristic values
-- Deterministic: `(object,ec) = argmax q(object_i, ec_j) i in 1..n & j in 1..m`, where `q()` is defined in the `multi_object_params.py`.
-A parameter file is defined from which we can extract probability values for given objects (use-case relevant) and strategies (Surface-, Wall-, EdgeGrasp).
-The default parameter file is in `./data/object_param.yaml`:
+- Deterministic: pick the maximum of a heuristic function: `(object,ec) = argmax q(object_i, ec_j) i in 1..n & j in 1..m`. `q()` is taken from a parameter file `multi_object_params.py` which contains probability values for given objects (use-case relevant) and strategies (Surface-, Wall-, EdgeGrasp).
+The default parameter file is in `./data/object_param.yaml`.
+- Probabilistic: Use the heuristic function as a prior for sampling random strategies: samples from the pdf given by the `Q[n x m]` matrix, where `Q[i,j] = q(object_i, ec_j)`

  A simple example of object_params:
  ---
  ```
  apple:
     SurfaceGrasp: {'success': 1}    # Success rate for Surface grasping an apple is 100%
-    WallGrasp: {'success': 1}       # Success rate for Surface grasping an apple is 100%
+    WallGrasp: {'success': 1}       # Success rate for Wall grasping an apple is 100%
-    EdgeGrasp: {'success': 0}       # Success rate for Surface grasping an apple is 0%
+    EdgeGrasp: {'success': 0}       # Success rate for Edge grasping an apple is 0%
 ```
 ---
 Advanced object-ec relational parameter definition: